Selecting a Triathlon Wetsuit

 - Do faster paced swimming, efforts and extended threshold swims to get used to the feeling of swimming fast in your suit

 GPC is sponsored by Volare, a company producing cutting edge wetsuits shipped straight to you.
-GPC athletes simply send their coach their height & weight and also budget & we will contact Volare for you.
-You will be shipped a suit directly to your door.
+Ask your coach for the special link to purchase your suit online.
+The suit will be shipped directly to your door.
 You try it on, test it in the pool & if it fits you pay for it & keep it.
 If it doesn’t fit you send it back & can try another size.
 This is a time efficient & easy way to choose a suit.